transferzero/api-documentation/_docs/transaction-flow.md

 Because payouts happen on the recipient level inside our system, any kind of issues with the payouts will appear on the recipient.
 To get real-time information on issues with payouts, please create webhooks for transaction and recipient state changes using the developer portal, or the API, where we will send a response every time the recipient's state changes to error.

 The error message can be found inside the `state_reason` field on the recipient.
+More information about error can be found inside the `state_reason_details`

 Note that as the errors are sent on the recipient, you will receive a recipient object in the webhook and not a full transaction.
 You can find the transaction id inside the `transaction_id` property of the recipient.